masadshoaib/portfolio/README.md

 - Collaborated with analytics leaders at Pepsi, Coty, and P&G (across regions) to resolve data related challenges, leading to improved client satisfaction and a 40% increase in project scope and monthly recurring revenue
 - Advocated for customer needs by shaping product requirements and creating roadmaps, mock-ups, and wireframes, resulting in a 30% acceleration in product (app / dashboard) development
 - Transformed Pepsi's sales reporting by automating manual Excel reports and distilling complex results into lucid visualizations in Tableau, resulting in a 50% reduction in report preparation time and a 20% enhancement in data accuracy

+**Data Analyst @ North Shore Medical Center - Boston, USA (_April 2020 - March 2021_)**

+_Skills: Python, Data Forecasting_
+- Predicted outbreak of COVID-19 using Google Trends Data for her research “Increased internet search interest for GI symptoms may predict COVID-19 cases in US hotspots”, published in Journal of Clinical Gastro and Hepatology (impact factor: 8.549)

+**Chief Operating Officer @ Waseeh.com - Lahore, Pakistan (_June 2018 - August 2019_)**

+_Skills: E-commerce, Leadership, Communication, Team Management_
+- Executed data-centric strategies, incorporating consumer profiling and customer-focused policies such as 24/7 after-sales service, yielding a 15% boost in net profit and 17% increase in returning customers within 3 months
+- Applied KAIZEN principles in the warehouse and introduced Key Performance Indicators to track progress resulting in doubling the daily number of dispatched orders, driving substantial operational improvements and boosting productivity by 100%

+**Data Consultant @ Primary and Secondary Healthcare Department of Punjab - Lahore, Pakistan (_July 2017 - September 2017_)**

+_Skills: STATA, Data Cleaning, Forecasting, Data Analysis_
+- Countered medicine stock-outs at Basic Health Units in Punjab by predicting demand based on the historical medicine consumption of 4 districts, by using the framework developed by World Health Organization on STATA